Ian-McCleary/paint-by-numbers/README.md

 # paint-by-numbers
-A tool which creates a paint by numbers kit from any photograph.
+A tool which creates a paint by numbers kit from any photograph using Processing 3.
 # Example:
 ![alt text](palouse.jpg)
 ![alt text](exoutput.PNG)